Citation, DOI & article data

 - asymptomatic neurosyphilis: no radiographic features

 - acute syphilitic meningitis:

 - leptomeningeal enhancement that may be either focal or diffuse 1,2

 - if cranial neuropathies are present then cranial nerve enhancement may be appreciated, most commonly of CN VII and CN VIII 1,2,14

-- syphilitic gummas, if present, appear as small focal nodules adjacent to the meninges that are isodense on CT, hypointense on T1-weighted MRI, hyperintense on T2-weighted MRI, have high diffusion signal on DWI, and exhibit homogeneous contrast-enhancement on T1-weighted MRI or on contrast-enhanced CT; they may additionally have a dural tail sign, evidence of focal pachymeningitis, and surrounding cerebral oedema 1,2,15
+- syphilitic gummas, if present, appear as small focal nodules adjacent to the meninges that are isodense on CT, hypointense on T1-weighted MRI, hyperintense on T2-weighted MRI, have high diffusion signal on DWI, and exhibit homogeneous contrast-enhancement on T1-weighted MRI or on contrast-enhanced CT; they may additionally have a dural tail sign, evidence of focal pachymeningitis, and surrounding cerebral edema 1,2,15

 - syphilitic meningomyelitis, if present, is associated with T2-weighted long-segment intrinsic spinal cord hyperintensities, most commonly in the thoracic cord, which may or may not involve the dorsal columns 7

 - radiographic features of syphilitic meningitis such as leptomeningeal enhancement and presence of syphilitic gummas 1,2,7,9

 - focal segmental vascular narrowing and ‘beading’ may be seen on angiographic studies 1,2,7,9